A man and a woman are sitting in front of a laptop

 WeCare: Corporate Health Management

-Whether preventive measures for better employee health or rapid assistance in an emergency: you can rest assured that with WeCare, your employees’ wellbeing is always in good hands.
+Whether you want preventive measures for better employee health or rapid assistance in an emergency, you can rest assured that the wellbeing of your staff is always in good hands with WeCare.

 More about WeCare

 If a member of your staff is absent on sick leave, AXA pays the agreed benefits for up to two years (730 days).
-You can individually determine the duration of the benefits as well as the amount of daily benefits and length of waiting period until these daily benefits become due.
+You can individually determine the amount of daily benefits and length of waiting period before these daily benefits are paid out.

 Waiting period

 This is similar to a deductible.
-You determine how long your company would like to pay the full salary of sick staff itself and when the insurance should take effect.
-With AXA, you can choose a waiting period of between 0 and 365 days.
+You determine how long your company will pay the salary of sick staff and when the insurance should begin payment.
+With AXA, you are able to adjust the waiting period to suit your needs.

-How high should the insurance benefit be after the waiting period has expired?
-At AXA, daily benefits of between 80% and 100% of your employees’ salaries are possible.
-80% corresponds to the equivalent statutory solution on continued salary payments, higher daily benefits offer additional security for your employees.
+How much should the insurance benefit be after the waiting period has expired?
+At AXA, daily benefits ranging from 80% to the full amount of your employees’ salaries are possible.
+80% corresponds to the equivalent statutory solution on continued salary payments, but higher daily benefits offer additional security for your employees.

 Support included

-With daily sickness benefits insurance from AXA, you are entitled to the services of our Corporate Health Management.
-This supports you not only in promoting the health of your employees, reducing absences, and preventing disability: it also includes case management, legal advice and a network of doctors to clarify your complex questions.
+Daily sickness benefits insurance from AXA gives you access to our Corporate Health Management service, which supports you in promoting the health of your staff, reducing absences and preventing disability.
+It also includes case management, legal advice and a medical network that can answer complex questions.

 • Isn’t accident insurance for companies enough?